Ericsson/ecchronos/docs/COMPATIBILITY.md

-# Compatibilty
+# Compatibility

-## Matrix
-Below matrix defines which ecchronos versions have been tested and verified with which Cassandra version.
+Below matrix defines which ecChronos versions have been tested and verified with which Cassandra version.

 | ecchronos version | Cassandra 3.0.X              | Cassandra 3.11.X | Cassandra 4.0.X |
 |-------------------|------------------------------|------------------|-----------------|